wallandall/fyyur/README.md

       ├── forms
       ├── layouts
       └── pages
-  ├── .env *** The environment variables for the database connection ├── .gitignore
+  ├── .env *** The environment variables for the database connection and needs to be created ├── .gitignore
   ├── app.py *** the main driver of the app.
 Includes your SQLAlchemy models.
-                    "python app.py" to run after installing dependencies ├── config.py *** Database URLs, CSRF generation, etc ├── error.log
+                    "python app.py" to run after installing dependencies ├── config.py *** Database URLs, CSRF generation, etc ├── db.py
+  ├── error.log
+  ├── fabfile.log
   ├── forms.py *** Your forms
+  ├── package.json
   ├── README.md
   ├── requirements.txt *** The dependencies we need to install with "pip3 install -r requirements.txt"